Grab a straw and our zombie printable for a super-fun blow painting activity for kids. This is a fun and simple Halloween activity for any kid.

 You can not mess this activity up, it’s that simple.

-Grab your paper with the zombie head using our free zombie PDF.
+Grab your paper with the zombie head printed on it.

 You can use plain white paper, or go for zombie green like the ones in the photos!